Zerg00s/MultipleTeamsInstances/README.md

 ![Example of two Teams Instances running side-by-side](Multiple.png)

+## Why not use Teams in the browser?
+The desktop app gives you full functionality in Teams - like calling and meeting and desktop sharing.
+Performance is better in the desktop app due to data caching.

 ## Let's get it working!

 The guide assumes you are using Windows 10.
 But similar steps apply to Windows 8 and 7.